 In this spirit, the book series European Contract Law and Theory (EUCOLATH) combines dogmatic thinking in comparative and EU law with strong social theory considerations and makes the results of the discussions of leading scholars and practitioners publicly available.

 Prof. Dr iur.
 Dr phil.
 Stefan Grundmann, LLM (Berkeley)

-Professor of Private, Commercial and International Law at Humboldt-University, Berlin, and Professor of Transnational Law at the European University Institute, Florence.
-He specialises in national and European Contract, Banking and Company Law and Private Law Theory.
+Professor of Private, Commercial and International Law at Humboldt-University, Berlin, and Professor of Transnational Law and Theory at the European University Institute, Florence (part-time)

 Prof. Hugh Collins

 Cassel Professor of Commercial Law at the London School of Economics, London, and Fellow of the British Academy

 Professor of Civil Law and Law and Economics at Universitat Pompeu Fabra, Barcelona

 Professor in Private Law and Private International Law at the Free University (VU) Amsterdam